ktaylor63/southeast/site/content/private-john-allen/frequently-asked-questions.md

 ## Where can I purchase a fishing license?

-**The U.S. Fish & Wildlife Service does not issue fishing licenses.**
+**The U.S. Fish and Wildlife Service does not issue fishing licenses.**

 To review Mississippi fishing regulations and to purchase a license, please contact the Mississippi Department of Wildlife, Fisheries and Parks at 1-800-546-4868 or visit them online at mdwfp.com/wildlife-hunting.